-Appraisal Contingency – Most big lenders or banks require the buyer to have an appraisal done to the property before the loan is granted.
+Appraisal Contingency – Most big lenders or banks require the buyer to have an appraisal done on the property before the loan is granted.
 This is to ensure the house is worth somewhat close to the price of the accepted offer.

-Title Contingency – If the title for the property is under review the buyer can add a title contingency to the offer.
-During this process, a title report will be done which may reveal a conflicting ownership status, in which the buyer then can opt out of the sale.
+Title Contingency – If the title for the property is under review, the buyer can add a title contingency to the offer.
+During this process, a title report will be done, which may reveal a conflicting ownership status, in which the buyer can then opt out of the sale.

 Buyer’s Home Sale Contingency – This contingency allows the buyer to cancel the contract if they are unable to sell their current home in a specified amount of time.
 This is a tad bit risky for the seller because they have to wait for someone else’s house to be sold first in order to sell theirs.
-To combat the riskiness, typically this type of contingency allows the seller to continue to market the home to other potential buyers.
+To combat the riskiness, typically, this type of contingency allows the seller to continue to market the home to other potential buyers.